Multiple Sclerosis

 If MS affects your ability to walk, you may notice that walking becomes even more difficult during pregnancy.
 This is because the weight you gain during pregnancy can shift your balance.
 You might need to be extra careful to avoid falls.
 You may need crutches or other walking assistance devices, or you may need to use a wheelchair.

-You may also notice that you become tired more easily, especially later in the pregnancy.
+You may also become tired more easily, especially later in the pregnancy.
 Plan ahead so your schedule allows you to get plenty of rest.
 Talk to your partner, family and friends if you need help taking care of other children, doing chores or running errands.
-Ask for the support you need.

 Urinary tract infections (UTIs) are more common in pregnant women who have MS. Drink plenty of water and let your healthcare provider know if you have any symptoms.
 Your healthcare provider may want you to have monthly urine tests to make sure a UTI doesn’t sneak up on you.

 Sometimes, women who have MS experience damage to the nerves that help tell the muscles to push during delivery.
-If this is the case, you may need some extra help to deliver your baby vaginally or you may need a cesarean section (Csection).
+If this is the case, you may need some extra help to deliver your baby vaginally or you may need a cesarean section (C-section).
 You may also need a C-section if you become overly tired during labor.
+Anesthesia is not any riskier for women who have MS than other women.
+Babies born to women who have MS have no greater risk of birth defects, physical, or intellectual disabilities.

 FOR MORE INFORMATION